Reverse Mortgage FAQs

 The home must be your principal residence.
 And it must meet standards set by the United States Department of Housing and Urban Development (HUD)* on property type and condition.
 You may be able to use your reverse mortgage to pay for any required repairs in order to meet these standards.

 Eligible property types include single-family homes, 2- to 4-unit properties, manufactured homes meeting certain criteria, condominiums that are approved by the Federal Housing Administration (FHA), and townhouses.
 Co-ops do not qualify.
+For more eligibility requirements visit here.

 You may still be eligible.
 In fact, many people refinance their existing mortgage(s) with a reverse mortgage in order to substantially reduce their monthly bills.
 Proceeds from your reverse mortgage would first be used to pay off any existing mortgage(s).
 This means the balance of your existing mortgage(s) will be added to the balance of your reverse mortgage.
 A licensed RMF loan officer can help you find out if you are eligible, and will explain the flexible repayment feature that gives borrowers greater financial flexibility and control over their monthly expenses.
-As with any home-secured loan (or mortgage), you must meet your loan obligations, keep current with property taxes, insurance, maintenance, and any homeowners association fees.
+As with any home-secured loan (or mortgage), you must meet your loan obligations, keep current with property taxes, insurance, and maintenance.

 The specific amount depends on several factors, including: